-The number of languages to address the majority of the global internet population increases steadily.
-To reach 90% of the world’s internet population you need to support
+The number of languages to address most of the global internet population increases steadily.
+The average number of languages has more than doubled since 2005.

 Businesses have realized the necessity and importance of localization.
 However, startups are still inhibited by high localization costs.
-That’s why I came up with this 5 money-saving localization tips for startups to localize their mobile apps on a tight budget.
+That's why we came up with these 5 money-saving localization tips for startups to localize their mobile apps on a tight budget.
+Need more information?

 #1 Plan as much and detailed as you can

 As every project, your localization project starts with planning.
 A clear plan helps you to achieve your internationalization goals.
 Identify the scope of your localization process to determine your localization budget.
 Calculate the number of words in your mobile application (source language) and multiply it by the number of languages you plan to translate (target languages).
 Typically the number of words in your source language will be somewhere between 1,000 and 5,000 words.

 Your localization budget will depend a lot on the kind of translations.
 Professional translators will work out high-quality translations for your texts, but they can be expensive too.
 Startups may opt for essential translations, usually carried out by junior translators or recent graduates.
 If you do so, be aware of the main differences: